 No tool in a trader’s kit is perfect, and the On Balance Volume indicator certainly has its own set of limitations.
 Understanding where it can fail you is just as important as knowing its strengths.
 Ignoring them can lead to costly mistakes.

 The indicator’s calculation is very simple, and this can sometimes be a weakness.
-A single, massive spike in average daily trading volume on a news event can throw the line way off, creating a sharp move that doesn’t reflect the true, underlying trend of accumulation or distribution.
+A single, massive spike in volume during a news event can throw the line way off, distorting the trend.

 6.2.
 It Struggles in Certain Market Conditions

 The indicator is designed to analyze trends and the volume driving them.
-Therefore, it tends to lose its predictive value in very low-volume, sideways, or choppy markets where liquidity and volatility are thin.
+Therefore, it tends to lose its predictive value in very low-volume, sideways, or choppy markets.

-In these conditions, the line will often just wiggle back and forth without any clear direction, making it impossible to get a reliable signal.
+In these conditions, the line will often just wiggle back and forth without any clear direction.
+Do not use OBV signals during consolidation.

 6.3.
 It Doesn’t Include Risk Management

-The OBV can give a powerful hint about what might happen next, but it tells a trader nothing about where to place a stop loss or when to take profit.
-This is true for most lagging indicators.
+The OBV can give a powerful hint about what might happen next (buying or selling pressure), but it tells a trader nothing about where to place a stop loss or when to take profit.

-Tip: OBV serves only as a secondary confirmation tool and must not be used for isolated entry signals.
-Core trade parameters (entry, stop-loss, take-profit) must be determined by price action analysis.
+Tip: OBV serves only as a secondary confirmation tool.
+Core trade parameters (Entry, SL, TP) must be determined by price action analysis or key support/resistance levels.

 Here are some quick, straight-to-the-point answers to questions retail investors see traders ask most often about the On Balance Volume indicator.